Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 2. Increased Risk of Tooth Loss

-Loose Teeth: As the jawbone weakens, the socket surrounding each tooth loses its strength.
+Loose Teeth: As the jawbone weakens, the socket surrounding each tooth loses strength.
 This can lead to loose teeth, particularly for teeth that have already experienced some degree of damage or have larger fillings.

 3. Impact on Dental Treatments and Procedures